 Should You Refuse a BAC or Not?

 No one can tell you what to do in the heat of the moment.
 You have to make the best choice about refusing a BAC test or not.
-If you are arrested for DUI, ask to speak to a DUI lawyer, like a Civic Center San Francisco DUI lawyer, and don’t say anything else.
+If you are arrested for DUI, ask to speak to a DUI lawyer and don’t say anything else.